Jwink3101/notefile/readme.md

 ### Requirements

 The only *real* requirement is `ruamel.yaml`.
-However, if you have `pyyaml` ([website](https://pyyaml.org/)) installed, notefile will use that for reader as it is about 2x faster by default.
+However, if you have `pyyaml` ([website](https://pyyaml.org/)) installed, notefile will use that for parser as it is about 2x faster by default.
 Even better, if you [LibYAML](https://pyyaml.org/wiki/LibYAML), it will be about 25x faster

 To install LibYAML, see: (based on [these instructions](https://pyyaml.org/wiki/LibYAML)):